Skip to main content

 • JSON-RPC Communication: Full MCP protocol 2025-11-05 over stdin/stdout

-• Process Lifecycle: Spawn, monitor, auto-restart (max 3 attempts), terminate
+• Process Lifecycle: Per-user spawn, monitor, auto-restart (max 3 attempts), terminate

-• Team Isolation: Processes tracked by team_id with environment-based security
+• Instance Isolation: Processes tracked by team_id AND user_id with independent lifecycles

-• Tool Discovery: Automatic tool caching with namespacing
+• Tool Discovery: Automatic tool caching with per-user namespacing

 • Development Mode: Plain spawn() on all platforms for easy debugging